ProgUn1corn/Qlourie_Astral_R/README.md

 ![Astral_R](Docs/2.jpg)
 ## Chassis
 - Lightweight chassis
-- 1190KG minimum without crew and spare wheel
+- 1190KG minimum measured with only one spare
-- 1360KG minimum with driver and co-driver and one spare wheel
+- 1360KG minimum with driver and co-driver and one spare
 - ~1390KG tarmac running weight, ~1410kg gravel running weight (Running weight includes fuel and tools like in real life)
 - ~50/50 weight distribution for optimal chassis dynamics
 - 4105mm long, 1875mm track width, 2535mm wheelbase